 If you’re wondering whether Brussels is worth visiting, then the short answer is: “Yes, it is.”
 We visited Brussels for the first time a couple of years ago, and as you’ll see from all of our Belgium travel blogs, we can’t stop talking about how amazing Brussels is!

 In fact, we love it so much, we’re going back next year!
 This is why we wanted to write this fun blog post all about the reasons why Brussels is worth visiting and why it’s not at all overrated or boring.
 I mean, come on!

 Where else can you see the pretty gilded buildings of Grand-Place?

 Or see over fifty street art murals dedicated to comic books and cartoons?

-And don’t even get us started on the three(!) pissing statues you can find here!
+And don’t even get us started on the three(!) peeing statues you can find here!

-We’re pretty sure that by the time you’ve finished reading this blog, you would have come around to our way of thinking.
+We’re pretty sure that by the time you’ve finished reading this blog, you‘ll come around to our way of thinking.

 Known for its creamy velvety melt-in-the-mouth texture, Belgian chocolate is famous all over the world.
 And tourists flock to the country’s capital by the bucket load in search of authentic Belgian chocolate to eat, drink, take home as a souvenir and basically inhale it in any way they can.